apache/systemds/docs/dml-language-reference.md

 The syntax of a read statement is as follows:

-    read(“inputfile”, [list of parameters])
+    read("inputfile", [list of parameters])

 where inputfile is the path to the data file in HDFS.
 The list of parameters is the same as provided in MTD files.
 For "inputfile" parameter, the user can use constant string concatenation to give the full path of the file, where "+" is used as the concatenation operator.
 However, the file path must evaluate to a constant string at compile time.
-For example, “/my/dir”+“filename.mtx” is valid parameter but “/my/dir”+“filename”+i+“.mtx” is not (where i is a variable).
+For example, "/my/dir"+"filename.mtx" is valid parameter but "/my/dir"+"filename"+i+".mtx" is not (where i is a variable).

 The user has the option of specifying each parameter value either in the MTD file, the read function invocation, or in both locations. **However, parameter values specified in both the read invocation and MTD file must have the same value.
 Also, if a scalar value is being read, then format cannot be specified.** The read invocation in SystemML is parameterized as follows during compilation.